 So when we heard that seed libraries were being shut down by state regulators back in June, 2014, we decided to do something about it.
 We researched these seed laws being applied by state departments of agriculture and found that, in some cases, these laws are being misapplied, and in other cases, that seed laws need to be changed to protect seed libraries' rights to share locally grown and saved seed.

-What is SELC is doing to protect and promote seed libraries?
+What is the Sustainable Economies Law Center doing to protect and promote seed libraries?

 We've launched the Save Seed Sharing Campaign.
 Check out our vision and strategies here.